Skip to content

 Run a Node

-Synapseia is a working peer-to-peer research network — multiple training tracks run in parallel today across distributed operator GPUs, and every cycle is logged to the public knowledge graph.
-The codebase, the protocol specs, and the Solana contracts are open source.
+Synapseia is a working peer-to-peer research network.
+Multiple training tracks run in parallel today across distributed operator GPUs, and every cycle is logged to the public knowledge graph.
+The node code, the protocol specs, and the Solana contracts are public: readable, auditable, runnable.